linode/docs/docs/platform/tokyo2-migration/index.md

 To clone a Linode, follow these steps:

 1. Create a new Linode in Tokyo 2.
-Make sure that you [select a plan](/pricing) that has as much disk space as the size of your disks on your source Tokyo 1 Linode.
+Make sure that you [select a plan](https://www.linode.com/pricing) that has as much disk space as the size of your disks on your source Tokyo 1 Linode.

 1. Follow the [cloning guide](/docs/platform/disk-images/clone-your-linode/) to complete the clone operation.
 When following these steps, enable all of the configuration profile options for your Linode.

-After you have created your new Linode and completed the clone, you may need to update your new Linode's [network configuration]((#update-your-network-configuration)).
+After you have created your new Linode and completed the clone, you may need to update your new Linode's [network configuration](#update-your-network-configuration).
 After making sure that your new Tokyo 2 servers all work as expected, [update your DNS records](#update-dns-records).

 {{< note >}}
 If you clone your Tokyo 1 Linodes to Tokyo 2, your Tokyo 1 Linodes will remain running and active on your account by default.
-To prevent double-billing, [remove](/docs/platform/billing-and-support/billing-and-payments/#removing-services) the original Tokyo 1 Lindoes after you have finished your clones.
-The three-month credit that will be applied to your account will cover costs of your extra servers during this transition period.
-This credit will not cover future costs if you do not delete those original Linodes.
+To prevent double-billing, [remove](/docs/platform/billing-and-support/billing-and-payments/#removing-services) the original Tokyo 1 Linodes after you have finished your clones.
+The three-month credit that will be applied to your account will cover the costs for your extra servers during this transition period.
+This credit will not cover future costs if you do not delete your Tokyo 1 Linodes.
 {{< /note >}}

-### Migrate when Scheduled
+### Option 3: Migrate when Scheduled

 If you do not choose to migrate or clone early, Linode will automatically start your migrations at the time listed in your support ticket.